 Almost nine out of 10 people over the age of 65 receive Social Security benefits.
 According to the Social Security Administration (SSA), it makes up around 33% of the elderly population’s income.
 However, unmarried elderly individuals are much more likely to depend heavily on their benefits than their married counterparts.

 While costs of living vary, that may not be enough for you, especially if you have medical concerns or dependents.
+It also leaves things tight for activities, like vacations and trips to see family.

 Everyone works with a different amount of income during their retirement.
 The total you end up working with depends on several factors.
 Here’s a few for you to consider: